FBI Transform in Gevrey Classes and Anosov Flows: Introduction

 In order to improve the situation that we just described, one could try to make that operator $A_G$ (or rather its symbol) ``larger''.
-However, this requires to take $G$ with a growth faster than logarithmic, and we just explained that it cannot be done in the $\mathcal{C}^\infty$ category.
+However, this requires to take $G$ with a growth faster than logarithmic.
 It seems then natural to wonder what happens if we work in a smaller class of regularity.
 Indeed, Fourier transforms of functions that are more regular than $\mathcal{C}^\infty$ should decay faster, and, morally, it should allow to soften the constraint on the growth of $G$.
 We recall here that the question that we want to consider is the finiteness of the order of the dynamical determinant \eqref{eq:def-det-dyn}.
 It is classical to derive such a bound from Schatten estimates.
-Here, we would like the resolvent of the operator \eqref{eq:FS_en_deux_deux} to be Schatten.
+Thus, we would like the resolvent of the operator \eqref{eq:FS_en_deux_deux} to be Schatten.
 A natural way to try to achieve that is to make the operator \eqref{eq:FS_en_deux_deux} hypo-elliptic.
 To do so, we want the pseudo-differential operator $A_G$ to have positive order $\epsilon > 0$, but this requires that $G$ itself has order $\epsilon > 0$.
 Intuitively, in order to handle such a $G$, we need to work in a class of regularity in which compactly supported functions have a Fourier transform that decays like a stretched exponential $\exp( - \langle \xi \rangle^\epsilon/C)$.
 This is exactly the decay which characterizes the Fourier transform of $1/\epsilon$-Gevrey functions.
 This is why this paper is set in the framework of Gevrey classes of regularity.

 We used above the construction of anisotropic spaces from \cite{FauSjo} in order to explain the motivation behind Theorem \ref{thm:main}.
 However, this heuristic proof could have been formulated using any other construction of anisotropic spaces and the idea would be the same: one wants to use the extra regularity to replace some weak weight by a stronger one.
 Unfortunately, we have not been able to use the available constructions of anisotropic Banach spaces to make the heuristic proof explained above rigorous.
 The main difficulty is that the weight $e^G$ is not a symbol in the usual sense when $G$ is a symbol of order $\epsilon>0$.